sympy/sympy-bot-old/README.rst

 official ``sympy/sympy`` repository by using this and passing the SHA1 of the commit you want.

-This is also useful for using bisecting a problem with SymPy Bot.
+This is also useful for bisecting problems with SymPy Bot.
 Simply use git to bisect in your local SymPy repository and pass the SHA1's it picks to ``sympy-bot -n -m``.